Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: introduction

 This remainder of this paper is organized as follows.
-In section~\ref{sec:oringal}, we describe briefly the full formalism in the sectors of quarks and mesons under the influence of a uniform magnetic field background and compute the quark masses, pion masses and weak decay constants with the conventional vector-vector contact interactions.
-In section~\ref{sec:model}, we concentrate on the role of $p$-wave in the meson sector and its impact on the properties of pions and repeat the calculations containing the auxiliary term.
-Our conclusions are summarized in section~\ref{sec:con}.
+In Sec.~\ref{sec:oringal}, we describe briefly the full formalism in the sectors of quarks and mesons under the influence of a uniform magnetic field background and compute the quark masses, pion masses, and weak decay constants with the conventional vector-vector contact interactions.
+In Sec.~\ref{sec:model}, we concentrate on the role of the $p$ wave in the meson sector and its impact on the properties of pions and repeat the calculations containing the auxiliary term.
+Our conclusions are summarized in Sec.~\ref{sec:con}.